 3.1 Altimetry-based sea level over the 2002-2010 time span : trends and EOF decomposition

-We first compare the two gridded altimetry datasets, choosing a common space and time coverage : 66°N up to 80°N from 11/2002 to 08/2010.
-On Fig.1 are represented the spatial trend patterns for each dataset.
-We first note some similarities with strong patterns of increasing trends along the Greenland coasts and in the Beaufort gyre area and decreasing trends in the Kara and Laptev seas.
-However important differences concern the extent of the increasing trend pattern over the Beaufort gyre : it spreads out over a much bigger area for the CLS dataset.
+We first compare the two gridded altimetry datasets, choosing a common space and time coverage : 66°N up to 80°N over the ENVISAT era from 11/2002 to 08/2010.
+On Fig.1 the spatial trend patterns are represented for each dataset.
+We initially note similarities with strong patterns of increasing trends along the Greenland coasts and in the Beaufort gyre area and decreasing trends in the Kara and Laptev seas.
+However important differences concern the extent of the increasing trend pattern over the Beaufort gyre : the amplitude is larger and the increasing trend spreads out over a much bigger area for the CLS dataset.
 Moreover the decreasing trend pattern in the Bering Strait and above east Siberia is more pronounced in the CLS map.
 The residual trend map is also shown on Fig.1 (right hand side panel).
 Differences are mainly located over the Beaufort gyre.
 They can reach more than 10 mm/yr.
-It illustrates the difficulties of retracking data because of sea ice which according to the period of the year can cover large regions OLE, PIERRE, MICHAEL : Can you comment?
+This illustrate the difficulties for satellite altimetry in the Arctic Ocean and substantial differences will be related to the fact that the two datasets have different statio and temporal coverage.
+Seasonal sea-ice means that only a fraction of the data will be available in the interior of the Arctic Ocean compared to the ice-free regions in the North Atlantic Ocean (se Cheng, 2012) cover lowers the amount of DTU data to It illustrates the difficulties of retracking data because of sea ice which according to the period of the year can cover large regions OLE, PIERRE, MICHAEL : Can you comment?